 When the weather begins to warm in the spring and summer, all manner of outdoor pests will become more active.
 Unfortunately, this also includes fleas, which generally experience a period of inactivity during the winter.
 Like bed bugs, these parasites require mammalian blood in order to survive.
 In most cases, humans will pick up fleas from their pets, who may contact them from running around outdoors.
 Fleas can then be easily transferred from pet to owner, and then to any number of places inside the home.

 Despite their size, flea bites can potentially be very dangerous.
 While they more often than not only result in numerous red, swollen, and itchy bumps, these pests can occasionally transmit a number of serious diseases.
-Most famously, fleas are responsible for the spread of the black plague in Europe during the 14th century; illnesses like murine typhus, tungiansis, and tularemia are also among those carried by fleas in North America.
+Most famously, fleas are responsible for the spread of the Black Plague in Europe during the 14th century; illnesses like murine typhus, tungiasis, and tularemia are also among those carried by fleas in North America.

-If fleas or other pests have made unwanted appearances around your Dallas, Fort Worth or Houston residential or commercial areas, call Cantu Pest & Termite at (972) 562-9999 and schedule an appointment today with one of our friendly, experienced flea removal experts.
+If fleas or other pests have made unwanted appearances around your Dallas, Fort Worth, or Houston residential or commercial areas, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced flea removal experts.